 Yes!
 St Andrew's adheres strictly to the Diocese of Ely and Church of England safeguarding procedures.
 Our Parish Safeguarding Officer is Lisa MacGregor, whose contact details are here.

 Some people just want to leave quietly, and that's fine.
 Mostly people stay and chat, but there is no pressure to do so.
-Tea, coffee and biscuits are served after the 9.45 am service where there is plenty of time to meet new people and ask more questions.
+Tea, coffee and biscuits are served when Covid regulations permit after the 10.30 am service where there is plenty of time to meet new people and ask more questions.
 We often celebrate birthdays and other events, and everyone is welcome to stay and join in.

-LBGTQ+ people are very welcome, accepted and safe here.
+LBGTQ+ people are very welcome, accepted, included and safe here.

 Lots of volunteers and a few paid staff.
 If you want to know more about the church leaders, check out our Who's Who page.